 The Mathematics and Philosophy major allows students to explore those areas where philosophy and mathematics meet, in particular, mathematical and philosophical logic and the philosophy of mathematics.

-Senior requirement Each year certain seminars offered by the Mathematics and Philosophy departments are designated as fulfilling the senior requirement of this major.
+Each year certain seminars offered by the Mathematics and Philosophy departments are designated as fulfilling the senior requirement of the combined major.
 If such a seminar is taken in order to fulfill the senior requirement, majors must consult with the instructor and agree upon additional work required.
 Typically, additional work includes a substantial class presentation and/or preparation of a series of drafts prior to submission of the final paper.

-The Mathematics seminar MATH 480, Senior Seminar: Mathematical Topics, fulfills the senior requirement.
-For Philosophy seminars that fulfill the senior requirement, consult the director of undergraduate studies in Philosophy.
+The mathematics seminars MATH 480 or MATH 481 fulfill the senior requirement.
+For philosophy seminars that fulfill the senior requirement, consult the director of undergraduate studies (DUS) in Philosophy.

 Prerequisite MATH 120